 The Telemetry Segment Sink FR Type corresponds to the Telemetry Segment Sink managed object to be defined in a future version of the Extensible Space Communication Cross Support Service Management Service Specification Recommended Standard.

-The Telemetry Segment Sink is outside the scope of the Cross Support Reference Model because the CSRM did not include an unframed telemetry service.
-If such a service had been included in the CSRM, logically it would be performed by the Return Space Link Processing Functional Group.

-CFDP Specialization of the SLS Data Delivery Production FG
+Forward File SC Specialization of the SLS Data Delivery Production ASC

-The FR Types that compose the CFDP specialization of the SLS Data Delivery Production FG are:
+The FR Types that compose the Forward File SC specialization of the SLS Data Delivery Production ASC are:

-CFDP Sending Entity; and
+Forward File Service Production; and

-CFDP Receiving Entity.
+CFDP Sending Entity.

+Forward File Service Production

+CCSDS will assign an FR Type OID to the Forward File Service Production FR Type if and when the Forward File Service Recommended Standard is developed.

+The Forward File Service Production FR Type corresponds to the SLS production functions of the future Forward File Data Delivery Service.
+Because this service is not yet defined, these production functions have not yet been formally identified, but conceptually they deal with

+Extracting the file from the Forward File Data Store at the time that they are to be transmitted across the forward space link; and

+Sending the file using the protocols that have been specified for that file transmission (e.g., in Space Packets, in Encapsulation Packet, over CFDP).

 CFDP Sending Entity

-CCSDS will assign an FR Type OID to the CFDP Sending Entity FR Type if and when the Forward File Service Recommended Standard and/or the Return File Service Recommended Standard are developed.
+CCSDS will assign an FR Type OID to the CFDP Sending Entity FR Type if and when the Forward File Service Recommended Standard is developed.

 The CFDP Sending Entity FR Type corresponds to the Sending Entity Core Delivery procedures of the CFDP Recommended Standard (reference [26]).
-CFDP is outside the scope of the Cross Support Reference Model.